mrisher/smtp-sts/mta-sts.md

 * `max_age`: Max lifetime of the policy (plain-text integer seconds).
 Well-behaved clients SHOULD cache a policy for up to this value from last policy fetch time.
-* `policy_id`: A short string used to track policy updates.
-This string MUST uniquely identify a given instance of a policy, such that senders can determine when the policy has been updated by comparing to the `policy_id` of a previously seen policy.

 A lenient parser SHOULD accept a policy file which is valid JSON implementing a superset of this specification, in which case unknown values SHALL be ignored.